Song

 How much did Teardrop make in total?

-Teardrop does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Teardrop does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Teardrop make per stream?